jeffhlewis/MIT-AI-Module3-Discord/README.md

 This repo contains the code used for the MIT Applied Agentic AI for Organizational Transformation (DT-ENG-017) Module 3 assignment.
 It runs the logic behind a Discord bot that integreates with the ChatGPT API to respond to user questions.

 ## Running this Code
+* `bot.py` is the only Python script you need to run
-To run this Python script, you need to have a file called `.env` in the root directory that contains two configuration settings:
+* To run this Python script, you need to have a file called `.env` in the root directory that contains two configuration settings:

 ```
 TOKEN={DISCORD_TOKEN}